 Established in 1990 by Past International President Leneen Forde, Zonta has given 971 awards, US$1,109,250, to 819 young women from 58 countries.

 The program operates at the Zonta club, district/region and international levels.
-Zonta clubs provide awards for club recipients, and district/region and international awards are funded by the Zonta International Foundation.
+Zonta clubs provide awards for club recipients, and district/region and international awards are funded by the Zonta Foundation for Women.
 District recipients receive US$1,500, and 10 international recipients are selected from the district/region recipients to receive awards of US$5,000 each.

 Women, aged 16-19 on 1 April each year, studying at a secondary school, college or university in a Zonta district/region, or who are studying elsewhere but are citizens of a Zonta country, who demonstrate evidence of the following, are eligible to apply.